matajoh/burr-solver/README.md

     View solution: ./solution0.html

 Some sample puzzles are provided in [puzzles.json](./puzzles.json).
-The pieces are described using a simple text format: for each row of six voxels in the burr piece, an 'x' indicates that it is occupied and a '.' indicates it is empty.
-You can run other puzzles by providing different puzzle number:
+The pieces are described using a simple text format: for each row of six voxels in the piece, an `x` indicates that it is occupied and a `.` indicates it is empty.
+You can run other puzzles by providing different puzzle numbers:

     python burr_solver.py --puzzle 3